 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process begins and ends with your finances.
-To make your goal of homeownership realized, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Orlando.
+The quality of your wallet begins the home buying process.
+To make your goal of homeownership realized, considering your credit score is a must along with the type of lender for which you'll qualify in Orlando.

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to ensure that allowing you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of someone having a stronger FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+You'll still qualify for a loan with a lower score, but the interest paid over the life of the loan could be more than double the amount of someone having a near perfect FICO score.

-We're used to working with all tiers of credit scores.
-Call us at (407) 996-3200 and we can help you get on the right track to the home of your dreams.
+Improving your FICO is the first step in owning a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are ways to boost your score.
+You want a stronger score, but how do you get there?
 Improving your FICO score takes time.
-It can be rare to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+It can be rare to make a significant stride change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these tips:

 - Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
-But, pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
+But, make sure you pay them off in no more than two or three payments.

-- Stay on top of payments.
-How often you're late with payments greatly affects your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+- Pay on time.
+Late payments kill your credit history.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a lender.

 - Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the majority of your debt taking up the balance a single card.
+- Spread your debt around.
+At first, this doesn't seem like a good idea.
+But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt transferred to one card.

-Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of RE/MAX Town Centre, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of RE/MAX Town Centre, the loan process can be a stress-free experience so you, too, can become a homeowner.